open/close all folders

 - In Home Alone, the Wet Bandits (or rather, Marv) deliberately invoke the trope when robbing houses as a Calling Card.
 Said action ends up biting them in the butt in the climax where they are arrested for every single house they robbed.

-- A variation happens in Jumanji, when playing the game causes a monsoon inside the house.
+- A variation happens in Jumanji, when playing the game somehow causes a rainforest monsoon right inside the house.

 - Happens in an episode of The Drew Carey Show.
 Drew has a crush on a (female) plumber, and punctures a pipe so he can call her and get her to come round to his house.

-- In The Simpsons episode where Lisa has to contend with being the authority figure of the house when Marge ended up injured from a clock falling on her, Lisa is calling Marge, and it's revealed after briefly talking to Marge that Lisa is currently on a stool in a flooded house, with Homer and Bart playing Marco Polo.
+- In the episode where Lisa has to contend with being the authority figure of the house when Marge ended up injured from a clock falling on her, Lisa is calling Marge.
+It's revealed after she briefly talks to Marge that Lisa is currently on a stool in a flooded house, with Homer and Bart playing Marco Polo.
 It's strongly implied that Bart and Homer caused the flood.